How Signing A Personal Guarantee Affects You & Your Small Business

 What Is A Personal Guarantee?

-Types of Personal Guarantees
+Types Of Personal Guarantees

-Normally, personal guarantees are divided into two categories: unlimited and limited agreements.
+Typically, personal guarantees are divided into two categories: unlimited and limited agreements.
 Here are the basics of each one:

 Unlimited Personal Guarantee

-If you are a guarantor on an unlimited agreement, you are giving the lender permission to collect any money you still own them plus any legal fees that might have incurred while the lender was securing a judgement against you.
+If you are a guarantor on an unlimited agreement, you are giving the lender permission to collect any money you still own them plus any legal fees that might have incurred while the lender was securing a judgment against you.

-For example, if you still owe $40,000 on your loan and it costs the lender $8,000 in legal fees to get a judgement against you, you will owe $48,000.
+For example, if you still owe $40,000 on your loan and it costs the lender $8,000 in legal fees to get a judgment against you, you will owe $48,000.

 An unlimited guarantee is often extended to single-owner businesses.
 While this type of guarantee does not offer a lot of protection, there is a possibility you can negotiate with your lender to place limitations on the agreement.